fit-authors/fit-authors.github.io/_profiles/yevgenia-nayberg.md

 In 2017, The Jewish Museum held an exhibition of Stettheimer’s work.
 A friend attending the show sent me a photograph of Florine’s early self-portrait.
 I was shocked by how much I resembled her!
 I was instantly inspired by this mystical connection to a painter born 100 years before me.
 As I explored her art and poetry, I became drawn to her exuberance, wit, and her way of looking at the world through an ironic lens.

 ***What was your research process like?***
-I had to read as many biographical accounts of Florine's life as well as critical research of her artistic style.
+I had to read many biographical accounts of Florine's life as well as critical research of her artistic style.
 As an illustrator, my task was quite challenging.
 As much as I like Florine’s work, my own artistic style is quite different.
 The most exciting challenge was inventing a style that resembled Florine’s without losing my own.

 ***How long did you work on this before it was published?***
 About two years